Skip to main content

 See also the explanatory information concerning the earnings period

-When a foreign artist becomes resident for tax purposes, the employer at the time the artist becomes resident in Norway is obliged to submit information concerning pay etc. paid to the artist during the current year before the artist became liable to pay tax as a resident.
+When a foreign artist becomes resident for tax purposes, the employer at the time must submit information about salary, etc. paid to the artist during the current year for the period before the artist becomes tax liable as resident.

-Until the date on which the artist becomes liable to pay tax as a resident, notification form RF-1091 must be submitted to the Central Tax Office – Foreign Tax Affairs in the normal way.
-The salary reporting obligation also applies to this period.
+Until the date on which the artist becomes tax liable as resident, form RF-1091 and the report of withholding tax for foreign artists, form RF-1092, must be submitted to the Tax Administration in the usual manner.
+The obligation to report salary also applies to this period.

 Correcting errors